What is the LLC?

 - Field trips

 - Networking with professional members of the community

-- Traveled abroad
+- Traveling abroad

-- Film series
+- A film series

-- Planning and implementing a project that gave meals to families in need in the community
+- Planning and implementing a communing project that gave meals to families in need in the community

 How do you join a Living-Learning Community?

 On the Housing application, you will be able to express interest in an LLC.
 Once the form has been processed, you will receive information on the necessary steps of becoming a member.
 If you have additional questions about a specific LLC, please visit the follow link